letoram/durden/README.md

   - [x] Synchronization Strategy Switching
   - [ ] Offscreen Workspace Rendering
   - [ ] Home Workspace to Preferred Display
-- [ ] LED Controller Support
 - [ ] ICC / Color Calibration Profiles
 - [ ] Redshift Color Temperature
 - [ ] Advanced scaling effects

 Bear in mind that a lot of these features are primarily mapping to what arcan already supports an the remaining job is the user interface mapping rather than time-consuming hardcore development.

 Repository
 =====